beeauvin/swiftly-swift/readme.md

-# Swiftly Swift - Github Action
+# Swiftly Swift - GitHub Action

-A Github Action to install [Swiftly](https://www.swift.org/swiftly/documentation/swiftlydocs/) and a swift toolchain.
+A GitHub Action to install [Swiftly](https://www.swift.org/swiftly/documentation/swiftlydocs/) and a swift toolchain.
 Works with MacOS and Linux runners.

 ```yaml